-This activity contains a full set of resources for teaching about the structure of eukaryotic cells.
-There is a student activity sheet, with examiner's hints, a short screencast explaining how to draw a eukaryotic cell diagram simply so that it doesn't take too long during the exam.
-Flashcards help students' learn the ultrastructure labels, a quick test of the labels and IB style questions, with answers.
+This activity contains range of resources to teach about the structure of eukaryotic cells.
+An introduction to cell ultrastructure including a student activity sheet with examiner's hints is followed by a short screencast explaining how to draw a eukaryotic cell diagram simply so that it doesn't take too long during the exam.
+Flashcards help students' learn the organelle labels, followed by some questions including a data based IB style question., with answers.

 Imagine a cell to be like a school and the organelles are the classrooms.

 Why is it an advantage to keep all the enzymes for respiration in a mitochondrion?

 Activity 1: What does a Eukaryote cell look like?

 - Drag the red box to move to other parts of the cell

 - Can you identify the following organelles: (use a text book for help)